Fort Armistead |

 (1847 - 1921), Dundalk

-Scott Key Bridge.
+Located on a man-made island in the Patapsco River adjacent to the Francis Scott Key Bridge.
 The construction was once supervised by Robert E. Lee.
 It is hexagonal and includes three modern coastal batteries.
 They are Battery Towson (1900 - 1918), Battery Heart (1900 - 1917), and Battery Augustin (1900 - 1920).
 The single story fort was originally intended to have four tiers.
 The casemates became flooded in 1864, with all powder and ammunition transferred to Fort McHenry.
 The fort was a subpost of Fort McHenry from 1908 to 1911, and then was a subpost of Fort Howard until 1914.
 Several guns were removed in 1917, and the fort was abandoned in 1921.
 The Army used the fort in WWII as a small-arms range, and the Coast Guard also briefly used the fort in 1955 for the same purpose.
 A lighthouse was added in 1854 and rebuilt in 1898.
-The lighthouse was automated in 1920, but is now abandoned.
+The lighthouse was automated in 1920, but was abandoned in 1945.
 The fort was originally known as Fort at Soller's Point until 1850.
 During the Civil War Fort Carroll had only five gun platforms ready in April 1861, and only two were armed with guns, out of a planned 225 gun emplacements.
 Privately owned since 1959, and with no public access, it is overgrown and deteriorating.
-The best views are from Fort Armistead.
+The best views from land are from Fort Armistead Park.

 ¤ Fort Armistead (park)